 Connecting people with disability to business

-Internships, mentorships and employer led recruitment strategies expose business to people with disability and give vital work experience to job seekers.
+Internships, mentorships and employer-led recruitment strategies expose businesses to people with disability and give vital work experience to jobseekers.

-Stepping Into started in 2005.
+Stepping Into internships started in 2005.
 Seven law students with disability were given an opportunity to demonstrate their skills and capabilities so that they could compete on a level playing field with other law students.
-Now, it is open across all industries and has become a highly valued talent pipeline for business actively seeking to employ people with disability to their graduate programs.
+Now, it is open across all industries and has become a highly valued talent pipeline for organisations actively seeking to employ people with disability as part of their recruitment strategy and in their graduate programs.

-Positive Action towards Career Engagement (PACE), matches jobseekers with disability with mentors who can support them to develop their skills and confidence in a workplace setting.
-It supports managers and supervisors to develop their confidence working with people with disability.
+Positive Action towards Career Engagement (PACE) Mentoring matches jobseekers with disability with mentors who can support them to develop their skills and confidence in a workplace setting.
+It supports managers and supervisors to build their leadership skills and develop their confidence to work with people with disability.